MarSoft/pip/src/pip/_vendor/README.rst

   ``pip/_vendor/vendor.txt``.

-* Vendored libraries **MUST** function without any build steps such as ``2to3`` or compilation of C code, pratically this limits to single source 2.x/3.x and pure Python.
+* Vendored libraries **MUST** function without any build steps such as ``2to3`` or compilation of C code, practically this limits to single source 2.x/3.x and pure Python.

 * Any modifications made to libraries **MUST** be noted in